artsy/force/docs/creating_review_app.md

 ### Accessing the review app.

 To access the review app, you must create a DNS name for it.
-A name ending in `artsy.net` is required for full OAuth flows (for, say, login redirects between Gravity and Force for Auction registration).
+The name must match the name of the review app, and it must end in `artsy.net`.
+So it must be `awesome-feature.artsy.net`.
+This is required for full OAuth flow to complete.
 On Cloudflare, please do:

 1. [Login to Cloudflare](https://dash.cloudflare.com/), and navigate to **artsy.net** > **DNS**
 1. Click `+ Add Record`